-3. If computeValue sets myField to a non-null value, declare it as
+3. If computeValue sets myField to a non-null value (or maintains it as a non-null value), declare the method as @EnsuresNonNull:

 '''

 @EnsuresNonNull("myField")

 int computeValue() { ... }

 '''

 If computeValue maintains myField as a non-null value, even if it might have other side effects and even if other methods might set myField to null, declare it as